amoux/david/README.md

 tokenized_sents = sent_tokenizer.tokenize(sentences)
 ...
-['<start> there are the new tokenizers available with david ! <end>', '<start> the socialmediatokeizer properly handles all your emoji s ect . <end>', '<start> the charactertokenizer works with a single character for word embeddings' 'the sentencetokenizer properly converts chunks of texts into sentences ! <end>']
+['<start> there are the new tokenizers available with david ! <end>', '<start> the wordtokenizer properly handles all your emoji s ect . <end>', '<start> the charactertokenizer works with a single character for word embeddings' 'the sentencetokenizer properly converts chunks of texts into sentences ! <end>']
 ```